 Any business that relies on inbound phone conversations can benefit from dynamic number insertion.

-Beyond getting tracking metrics, another reason to use DNI is to present a local phone number to certain customers.
-In many industries, the presence of a local phone number can increase the odds that a prospect calls you right away.
+Beyond tracking metrics, another reason to use DNI is to present a local phone number to certain customers.
+In many industries, the presence of a local phone number increases the odds that a prospect calls right away.
 This is especially true in certain service industries, such as law or healthcare.

-For example, imagine that you have offices in San Francisco, New York and Austin.
+For example, imagine you have offices in San Francisco, New York, and Austin.
 You probably already have unique ad campaigns or ad groups associated with these areas.
 Displaying a local phone number to these prospects is as simple as associating a Revenue.io number with each ad group or campaign.
-This way, prospects arriving at your site after clicking a Google ad from Austin will be presented a local phone number.
+Prospects arriving at your site after clicking a Google ad from Austin see a local Austin phone number.

-Revenue.io was conceived by marketers who know how valuable DNI technology is, but wanted to make it as easy as possible to set up so that marketers could focus on the impact of calls on ROI.
-Here’s how our DNI works:
+Revenue.io was conceived by marketers who understand how valuable DNI technology is, but wanted to make it as easy as possible to set up so marketers could focus on the impact of calls on ROI.
+Here is how our DNI works:

-Anyone who has ever been tasked to manage their business’ or a client’s paid search budget knows how important it is to have up-to-the-moment insight into which keywords are offering the best returns.
-Without phone call tracking, it can often be next-to-impossible to know how paid search is impacting phone-based revenue.
+Anyone who has managed a paid search budget knows how important it is to have up-to-the-moment insight into which keywords deliver the best returns.
+Without phone call tracking, it is often impossible to know how paid search impacts phone-based revenue.

 DNI technology also gives you the ability to dynamically replace your site’s numbers with a local number.
-This can be helpful for national businesses that want to establish a local presence, such as national real estate or travel agencies.
-In our post on A/B testing phone numbers on landing pages, we discuss the benefits of using DNI to serve up local numbers based on geotargeting variables in AdWords.
-To keep these numbers when switching platforms, you will use phone number porting.
+This helps national businesses establish a local presence, such as national real estate or travel agencies.
+To keep these numbers when switching platforms, use phone number porting.

-Social media managers often have to settle for reporting growth metrics based on likes and follows rather than the revenue driven by their efforts.
-But DNI allows social marketers to provision phone numbers associated with social content.
-The result is that businesses can finally see how social is impacting their bottom line.
+Social media managers often settle for reporting growth metrics based on likes and follows rather than the revenue their efforts drive.
+DNI allows social marketers to provision phone numbers associated with social content.
+Businesses can finally see how social impacts their bottom line.

 One of the best things about DNI is that it gives marketers the flexibility to track calls with different levels of granularity.
-For example, you can quickly see how a specific channel like Twitter impacts leads, opportunities and revenue closed over the phone.
-If you want to delve deeper, you can also track at the campaign or even keyword level.
+You can quickly see how a specific channel like Twitter impacts leads, opportunities, and revenue closed over the phone.
+You can also track at the campaign or keyword level for deeper insight.

-Since discovering call tracking, I no longer struggle to prove that my efforts are beneficial.
-I can see, in real time, which ads are working and which aren’t.
-And I can, as a result, invest more in the efforts that drive the best returns.
+With call tracking in place, you can see in real time which ads are working and which are not — and invest more in the efforts that drive the best returns.